exonum/exonum/services/explorer/README.md

 exonum-explorer-service = "0.13.0-rc.2"
 ```

-The service should usually be included at the blockchain start
+The explorer service should usually be initialized at the blockchain start
 with the default identifiers.
 The service will refuse to instantiate
 if an explorer service is already instantiated on the blockchain.